Sergey534/MySql-dbComputerFirmTest/README.md

-# Simple database test
+# Database test
-used the training database from www.sql-ex.ru
+Was used the training database from www.sql-ex.ru